 “After working with Joe and seeing the value that he delivered to our clients in navigating highly complex cross-border deals in front of CFIUS, we are delighted to officially welcome him to our team,” said Nick Spiliotes, co-head of the firm’s National Security Group.
 “Joe’s extensive experience in CFIUS matters, as well as in export controls, will be invaluable at a time when foreign-led investments in the U.S. are under increased scrutiny.
 Our clients will benefit greatly from having access to both Joe, who was the CFIUS lead at the DoD, and John Carlin, who was the CFIUS lead at the Department of Justice.”

 Mr. Benkert’s coming to Morrison & Foerster further strengthens the firm’s growing National Security Group.
-In July, Morrison & Foerster announced that John E. Smith, former director of the U.S. Treasury Department’s Office of Foreign Assets Control, who was centrally involved in all aspects of developing, implementing, and enforcing U.S. government sanctions laws over the last decade, had joined as a co-head of the group.
-Other key additions to the National Security Group since the start of last year include Mr. Carlin, also a co-head and former Assistant Attorney General in the Department of Justice’s National Security Division, who among other things, advises major foreign investment companies on their CFIUS strategy, Robert S. Litt, former General Counsel for the Director of National Intelligence, and David A. Newman, who served as the Associate White House Counsel and on the Staff of the National Security Council.
+In July, Morrison & Foerster announced that John E. Smith, the former director of the U.S. Treasury Department’s Office of Foreign Assets Control, who was centrally involved in all aspects of developing, implementing, and enforcing U.S. government sanctions laws over the last decade, had joined as a co-head of the group.
+Other key additions to the National Security Group since the start of last year include Mr. Carlin, also a co-head and the former Assistant Attorney General in the Department of Justice’s National Security Division, who among other things, advises major foreign investment companies on their CFIUS strategy, Robert S. Litt, former General Counsel for the Director of National Intelligence, and David A. Newman, who served as the Associate White House Counsel and on the Staff of the National Security Council.

 “Our National Security Group is focused on counseling businesses on a broad range of challenging regulatory and compliance matters including CFIUS review, export control restrictions, sanctions and embargoes, and classified activities,” said Mr. Carlin.
 “Joe is one of the world’s leading consultants and a top former defense official, and his addition further enhances our unparalleled ability to help our clients effectively navigate these issues.”